protocol/launchpad/docs/filecoin/sealing-proving.md

 #### How the Filecoin Protocol Works | Part 1 - Nicola

-In this talk by Nicola, he discusses the basics of what Filecoin is: a storage market & a consensus.
+In this talk by Nicola, he discusses the basics of Filecoin as a storage market & a consensus.
 <details>

 <summary>How Filecoin Works Part 1</summary>